-In complying with such laws, you will:
+In complying with the applicable data protection laws, we will each:

-- implement and maintain all appropriate security measures for the processing of personal data; - maintain a record of all processing activities carried out under this user agreement; and - not knowingly do anything or permit anything to be done which might lead to a breach of any privacy data protection laws by PayPal.
+- Implement and maintain all appropriate security measures in relation to the processing of such personal data; and. - Maintain a record of all processing activities carried out under this user agreement; and - Not knowingly or intentionally do anything, or knowingly or intentionally permit anything to be done which might lead to a breach by the other party of the applicable data protection laws.